 Presiding at the Hearing was, Ray B. Woods, Jr., M.L.S., State Hearing Officer and a member of the State Board of Review.

 IV.
 QUESTIONS TO BE DECIDED:

-The question(s) to be decided is: Did the Social Security Administration direct the Department to close the Claimant's SSI Related Medicaid case?
+The question(s) to be decided is: Is the Claimant receiving SSI Benefits from the Social Security Administration?

 V. APPLICABLE POLICY: